preetisawant/cloud-foundry/binding.md

 {:screen: .screen}
 {:tip: .tip}

-# Binding and unbinding apps to services instances
+# Binding apps to services instances
 {: #bind_services}

 To bind an application to a service instance: